 - Don’t leave any “people food” within your dog’s reach.

-- Keep all chemicals in cupboards and make sure to close the doors after you take something out or put something back.
+- Keep all chemicals in cupboards, and close the doors after you take something out or put something back.

 - Don’t forget to stow waste baskets and garbage out of sight and reach.